jordiclive/jordiclive.github.io/books.md

 # Textbook Recommendations

-_**Textbooks are generally much more formative than novels: you spend a great deal more time with them, in an involved setting and often come back.**_
+_**I find that Textbooks are generally much more formative than novels: you spend a great deal more time with them, in an involved setting and often come back.**_

 <span style="color:orange">Linear Algebra Done Right</span> – by *Sheldon Axler* (**2010**)